-How will infrastructure projects be scored?
 The following narrative descriptions will be used to assist the evaluation panel in scoring infrastructure project applications.
-The Infrastructure Scoring Criteria Matrix on page 23 is a summary of this information.
+The Infrastructure Scoring Criteria Matrix on pages 26-28 is a summary of this information.

 References to the statewide application or Regional ATP Supplemental Questionnaire are shown in green text next to each section heading below.